jahwsuf/jahwsuf.github.io/oni/ranching_mark_1/dupe-builds.md

 Whereas the Sweeper suggested above is oriented toward handling debris that interferes with the base, the Supplier is more oriented toward ensuring the base stays up and running.
 As mentioned before with the Sweeper, Gofer and Courier dramatically help increase a Dupe's carrying capacity - this is useful for quicker deliveries of important materials to farms, Coal Generators, Algae Deoxidizers and Terrariums, and more.
 Meanwhile, the Engineer job helps facilitate a Dupe's ability to ensure the base obtains enough electrical energy to keep all the machines operational; after all, electricity is another important resource for the base.
 At the start of the game when all you have is Manual Generators, having a Dupe set to Very High priority for Operate is therefore very useful.

 Keeping in mind that the end-goal of this Dupe is to unlock resource logistics through constructing conveyor belts and the like, it's useful to devote some time to ranking up this Dupe's Architect skill as well.
+Aim to do this when your base is more or less stable and not in need of sweeping tasks.

-Priorities:
+Early-game Priorities:
-* Very High:  Supply, Operate (during the early game)
+* Very High:  Supply, Operate
-* High: Operate (later, once you move on to other generators), Construction (later, once you've unlocked conveyor belts)
+* Low: Construction, Dig.

+As your base grows, Supply errands can rapidly pile up, so having this Dupe devoted full-time to Supply tasks for the early game is quite reasonable.

+Late-game Priorities:
+* Very High:  Supply
+* High: Operate, Construction
 * Low: Dig.

-As your base grows, Supply errands can rapidly pile up, so having this Dupe devoted full-time to Supply tasks for the early game is quite reasonable.